nodejs/build/doc/meetings/build-wg-meeting-2024-05-15.md

 * Infrastructure for Orka (2024 and beyond) [#3686](https://github.com/nodejs/build/issues/3686)
   * Path has been defined in the issue
   * Onboarding with Ryan complete, he will take ownership of adding MacOS 13 nodes
-  * Right now our physical arm machines are down and we don’t have any arm testing
+ * Right now our physical arm machines are down.
+The only arm testing on OSX is in GitHub actions
 * Extend Azure credits (Action prior May 10th) [#3672](https://github.com/nodejs/build/issues/3672)
   * assume this has been handled and machines are still running.